Abdoulaye Diop (footballer)

 Abdoulaye Diop (born 17 September 1999) is a Senegalese footballer who plays for Detroit City in the USL Championship.

 Career

 Early career

 Diop played soccer at the Montverde Academy and spent a season with the Orlando City SC academy during their 2017-18 season.

 Eastern Florida State College

 Diop played one season of college soccer at Eastern Florida State College in 2019, where he scored 4 goals and tallied 4 assists in 17 appearances.

-Detroit City FC
+Detroit City FC (first stint)

 While at college, Diop also appeared for NPSL side Detroit City, making 12 regular season appearances, scoring 1 goal in a season where they won the Great Lakes Conference and progressed to the Regional Finals.

 Atlanta United 2

 On 26 February 2020, it was announced that Diop would sign for USL Championship side Atlanta United 2.
 He made his debut for Atlanta on 11 July 2020, appearing as a 58th-minute substitute in a 2-1 loss against Tampa Bay Rowdies.
 Diop was released by Atlanta following the 2021 season.